 config.toml and fill in the blanks (indicated by

-environment to your own, then run job daemon
+with your own credentials/passwords, then run job daemon

 $ node ./jobd/jobd.js --config ./config.toml --no-looptask